 Direct evidence of clinical utility is provided by studies that have compared health outcomes for patients managed with and without the test.
 Because these are intervention studies, the preferred evidence would be from randomized controlled trials (RCTs).
-One published RCT and 1 conference presentation have been identified.
+Two published RCTs and 1 conference presentation have been identified and are summarized in Tables 2 and 3.

-Hayashi et al (2019) randomized 130 patients with cancer of unknown primary to gene expression profiling directed therapy based on the predicted tissue of origin or to empiricallydirected chemotherapy with paclitaxel and carboplatin (see Table 2).
-19 , A total of 101 patients received the assigned treatment and were included in the analysis.
-There was no significant difference between the 2 groups in the 1-year survival rate, overall survival, or progression-free survival (see Table 3).
+Hayashi et al (2019) randomized 130 patients with cancer of unknown primary to gene expression profiling directed therapy based on the predicted tissue of origin or to empiricallydirected chemotherapy with paclitaxel and carboplatin.^{19,} A total of 101 patients received the assigned treatment and were included in the analysis.
+There was no significant difference between the 2 groups in the 1-year survival rate, overall survival, or progression-free survival.
 For example, the 1-year survival rate was 44.0% for patients who received gene expression profiling directed treatment and 54.9% for patients who received empirical chemotherapy (p=.264).
 The identification of more-responsive and less-responsive tissue types was prognostic for overall survival (16.7 vs 10.6 months; p=.116) and progression-free survival (5.5 vs 3.9 months; p=.018).
-There were several limitations to this trial which included the high percentage of patients who did not receive the assigned treatment (see Tables 4 and 5).
+There were several limitations to this trial which included the high percentage of patients who did not receive the assigned treatment.
 A major limitation in interpretation of these results is that during the trial period there were few treatments that were site specific, so there was minimal difference in the actual treatments given to the 2 groups.

-The second is the Randomised Phase III Trial Comparing a Strategy Based on Molecular Analysis to the Empiric Strategy in Patients With Carcinoma of an Unknown Primary (CUP) (GEFCAPI 04) study that was presented at the 2019 Congress of the European Society for Medical Oncology in Barcelona.20, The majority of patients in the experimental group were assessed with Cancer TYPE ID.
-For the entire group of experimental and control patients analyzed (n=223), there was no significant difference in overall survival (hazard ratio: 0.92, p=.71) or progression-free survival (hazard ratio: 0.95, p<.71) between patients who received site-directed therapy or empirically directed therapy of cisplatin and gemcitabine.
-There were 60 patients who had a gene expression profiling test with a predicted site of origin that was likely to be insensitive to cisplatin and gemcitabine, among whom overall survival for the site-directed and control groups was also not significantly different (hazard ratio [HR]: 0.74, p=.33).
+The second is the Randomised Phase III Trial Comparing a Strategy Based on Molecular Analysis to the Empiric Strategy in Patients With Carcinoma of an Unknown Primary (CUP) (GEFCAPI 04) study that was presented at the 2019 Congress of the European Society for Medical Oncology in Barcelona.^{20,} The majority of patients in the experimental group were assessed with Cancer TYPE ID.
+For the entire group of experimental and control patients analyzed (N=223), there was no significant difference in overall survival (hazard ratio [HR]: 0.92; p=.71) or progression-free survival (HR : 0.95; p<.71) between patients who received site-directed therapy or empirically directed therapy of cisplatin and gemcitabine.
+There were 60 patients who had a gene expression profiling test with a predicted site of origin that was likely to be insensitive to cisplatin and gemcitabine, among whom overall survival for the site-directed and control groups was also not significantly different (HR : 0.74; p=.33).
 However, the study was underpowered for this subgroup analysis.
-Median overall survival in the subgroup was not improved by gene expression profiling testing (9.1 months; 95% CI, 5.65 to 14.62) compared to the control group (10.87 months; 95% CI, 3.45 to 11.73), As in the study by Hayashi et al, using a molecular test followed by tailored systemic treatment did not improve outcomes in the total population of patients with cancer of unknown primary.
+Median overall survival in the subgroup was not improved by gene expression profiling testing (9.1 months; 95% CI, 5.65 to 14.62) compared to the control group (10.87 months; 95% CI, 3.45 to 11.73).
+As in the study by Hayashi et al, using a molecular test followed by tailored systemic treatment did not improve outcomes in the total population of patients with CUP.